NMCTL

 You can use your username and password that you use to sign in to the dashboard UI to set the context.
 Then you can set the CLI to use that context.

-nmctl context use dev # this sets any defined context as the current context
+nmctl context use <context name> # apply the created context

-You can see a list of all your networks that you have set with the following.
+You can see a list of all your contexts that you have created with the following:

 nmctl context list

-That list also tells you what network is currently set.
+That list also tells you what context/tenant is currently selected.

 Network